Easy Limeade Recipe

 - Maple Syrup – maple syrup is also a great option.
 It will give the drink a definite maple flavor, which we surely love.

 - Other sweeteners – if you prefer to use another sweetener such as Splenda or stevia, I recommend you use the instructions for that sweetener.

 For best results, keep your limeade refrigerated between servings.
 Not only does this make it more refreshing on a hot day, it keeps it fresher longer.

 I’ve found that my limeade stays fresh for up to 5 days in the refrigerator.
 If making in advance for a party, simply wait about adding the fresh lime slices and lime zest to the pitcher until right before serving.

 Here’s my limeade recipe.
 I hope you love it as much as we do!

 - 2 cups fresh lime juice or bottled lime juice

 - 1 lime sliced (optional)

-- Add lime juice, simple syrup, lime zest, and salt to a gallon pitcher.
+- Add lime juice, sugar and hot water to a pitcher.
+Stir to combine until the sugar has melted.
+Then add the lime zest, and salt to a gallon pitcher.
 Fill the pitcher with cold water and stir well until combined.
-Add lime slices to the pitcher or serve in each glass, if desired.
+Add lime slices to the pitcher when ready to serve or serve in each glass, if desired.
+Store in the refrigerator.